vuejs/awesome-vue/README.md

  - [vuex-microservice](https://github.com/ndabAP/vuex-microservice) - Define microservice URLs at a dedicated place and use them inside your Vuex actions.
  - [vuex-iframe-sync](https://github.com/L-Chris/vuex-iframe-sync) - Vuex state synchronization between iframe/window.
  - [vuex-aspect](https://gitlab.com/frissdiegurke/vuex-aspect) - Bind remote data of any kind to the vuex store.
+ - [Vuenut](https://lusaxweb.github.io/vuenut.org/) - is a component to develop faster and more fluently.

 ###### Sync Between Tabs